+Summer of Bike Love

+SERVICE STATIONS

-Summer of Bike Love SERVICE STATIONS Thursday, July 13 5:00 - 7:00 pm Polk St. and McAllister St. Thursday, July 27 5:00 - 7:00 pm Duboce Bikeway Sat, Aug.
-12 11:00 am - 2:00 pm Shrader St. and Fell St. Thu, Aug.
-24 5:00 - 7:00 pm Howard St. and Eighth St. CATCH A GAME; WE'LL WATCH YOUR RIDE Hey sports fans: Did you know that we provide free Valet Bicycle Parking at all San Francisco Giants and Deltas home games?
+Thursday, July 13 5:00 - 7:00 pm Polk St. and McAllister St.

+Thursday, July 27 5:00 - 7:00 pm Duboce Bikeway Sat, Aug.
+12 11:00 am - 2:00 pm Shrader St. and Fell St.

+Thu, Aug.
+24 5:00 - 7:00 pm Howard St. and Eighth St.

+CATCH A GAME; WE'LL WATCH YOUR RIDE Hey sports fans: Did you know that we provide free Valet Bicycle Parking at all San Francisco Giants and Deltas home games?
 For Giants games, you can find us at AT&T Park by McCovey Cove.
 There, we have room for nearly 200 bikes and are open two hours before first pitch.
-Check the schedule at giants.mlb.com.
+Check the schedule at giants. mlb.com.
 Watch San Francisco's new professional soccer team the Deltas in action at Kezar Stadium.
 Arrive by bike on Kezar Drive north of the Western Gates and find our Valet Bicycle Parking team ready to park your ride.
 The Deltas' schedule can be viewed at sfdeltas.com.
-SUMMER'S THE PERFECT TIME TO LEARN This summer and early fall we will continue our Adult Learn-to-Ride, Intro to Urban Bicycling and Traffic Skills 101 courses.
+SUMMER'S THE PERFECT TIME TO LEARN This summer and early fall we will continue our Adult Learnto-Ride, Intro to Urban Bicycling and Traffic Skills 101 courses.
 We're also planning a new intermediate urban cycling class in the fall.
 We look forward to continuing to work with families at every Sunday Streets where we host Freedom From Training Wheels for children up to six years of age.
 At Sunday Streets, be sure to visit our Bicycle Education Outreach Specialists who are eager to chat with you about getting you pedal-ready for the summer. sfbike.org/edu JOIN A RIDE Summers are for sunsets.
 Celebrate the 50th Anniversary of the Summer of Love with a summer sunset ride on Thursday, Sept.
 7 at 6:00 pm.
 We'll ride through the Haight and past Hippie Hill to Ocean Beach where we'll lock up our bikes, plop on the sand, watch the sunset and enjoy a best-of-the-'60s playlist.
 From there we'll pedal back through Golden Gate Park and end in the Panhandle for about nine miles total.
 "Flower in your hair" optional.
-Check out details on this ride and our complete Chain of Events at sfbike.org/events.
+Check out details on this ride and our complete Chain of Events at stbike.org/events.
+UICK RELEASES

-San Francisco's 2017 Bike to Work Day was the biggest celebration of biking in North America yet, with the SFMTA reporting that there are now 82,000 bike trips in SF daily.
-PLANNING FOR OUR FUTURE Your SF Bicycle Coalition is mapping the route for our next five years.
+PLANNING FOR OUR FUTURE

+Your SF Bicycle Coalition is mapping the route for our next five years.
 Thanks to the over 50 members who attended our strategic planning open house in April.
 This summer, members will have additional opportunities to offer their input.
 Be on the lookout for an all-member survey and two forums over the summer.
-More information on our process can be found at sfbike.org/StrategicPlan.
-You can also share your thoughts anytime with our Strategic Planning Committee by emailing strategicplanning@sfbike.org THANK YOU, BUSINESS MEMBERS!
+More information on our process can be found at sfbike.org/ StrategicPlan.
+You can also share your thoughts anytime with our Strategic Planning Committee by emailing

+strategicplanning@sfbike.org

+THANK YOU, BUSINESS MEMBERS!

 Looking for ways to support bicycling to your workplace?
 Or your next big event?
-Business Membership comes with a number of benefits, including memberships for your employees and a discount on our Valet Bicycle Parking services. sfbike.org/businessmembership Thanks to our new and renewing Business Members: Atlassian, dealspotr, Grace Cathedral, Guidebook, Leddy Maytum Stacy Architects, Linkedln, Martin Building Company, O'Connor, Runckel & O'Malley LLP, Presidio Trust, TechCollective, Terabit Systems, Timbuk2, Wheel Kids Bicycle Club, Zendesk and Zicla.
+Business Membership comes with a number of benefits, including memberships for your employees and a discount on our Valet Bicycle Parking services. sfbike.org/businessmembership Thanks to our new and renewing Business Members: Atlassian, dealspotr, Grace Cathedral, Guidebook, Leddy Maytum Stacy Architects, LinkedIn, Martin Building Company, O'Connor, Runckel & O'Malley LLP, Presidio Trust, TechCollective, Terabit Systems, Timbuk2, Wheel Kids Bicycle Club, Zendesk and Zicla.
 GOT A TICKET BIKING?